StbSharp/StbImageSharp/README.md

 ImageResultFloat class is similar to ImageResult, but stores data as array of float rathen than bytes.
 It is used to load HDR files.

 ## Animated Gifs
-It is possible to load all frames of animated gifs along with its delays using following code:
+It is possible to load all frames of an animated gif along with its delays using following code:
 ```c#
     foreach(AnimatedFrameResult frame in ImageResult.AnimatedGifFramesFromStream(stream))
     {